mccnick/COMS-228/README.md

 In this repository are three large programming assignments focused on Data Structures and Algorithms.

 Assignment 1) Sorting algorithms.
-Immediately below is an example.
-There are four sorting algorithms and a main file that calls them all when reading a specific file to sort.
-YOu can also have it "randomly" sort any number of points, being realistic, otherwise it will throw a memory exception.
+Score: 90/100.

-Assignment 2) This was the hardest assignment.
-Essentially we had to build a Linked List
+Assignment 2) Linked List traversal.
+Score 100/100.

 Assignment 3)